hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task3.md

 Calls [\_api_request()](#async-_api_request) and subsequently [`_format_trading_rules()`](#_format_trading_rules)

 !!! warning
-For `Derivative` Connectors, it is necessary to retrieve the buy and sell collatoral tokens for the active trading pair.
-If none is provided, it will default to the quote token of the trading pair.
+For `Derivative` Connectors, it is necessary to retrieve the buy and sell collateral tokens for the active trading pair.
+If none are provided, they will default to the quote token of the trading pair.

 **Input Parameter(s):** `None`